ScilifelabDataCentre/data.scilifelab.se/content/highlights/multiomics_analysis_all_cancer.md

 In summary, multi-omics approaches can be applied to childhood ALL lines for the purposes of potential drug discovery.
 Such approaches have relevance to precision medicine and can be used to better understand specific mechanisms of drug sensitivity in childhood ALL.

-Leo, Aswad, Stahl and colleagues have made their work available as an user-friendly web application (R Shiny app) called [FORALL](https://proteomics.se/forall) *(Functional Omics Research of Acute Lymphoblastic Leukaemia)*.
+Leo, Aswad, Stahl and colleagues have made their work available as an user-friendly web application (R Shiny app) called [FORALL](https://proteomics.se/forall) *(Functional Omics Research of Acute Lymphoblastic Leukemia)*.
 The web application makes it possible for other researchers to further explore the proteomic, transcriptomic, and drug sensitivity data described in the study.

 #### Data